Visual Thinking 101_28 Literacy from the Inside Out

 Bridges to Success – How to transform Learning Difficulties

-My name is Olive Hickmott, I am a health and learning coach, specialising in working with neurodivergent students.
+My name is Olive Hickmott, I am a health and learning coach, specializing in working with neurodivergent students.
 I would be pleased to support you in any way I can.

 You are welcome to contact me olive@empoweringlearning.co.uk